Estadio BBVA

-The Estadio BBVA, nicknamed "El Gigante de Acero" (Spanish for "The Steel Giant"), formerly known as the Estadio BBVA Bancomer, is a stadium developed by FEMSA and C.F.
-Monterrey in Guadalupe, Greater Monterrey.
-The stadium replaced the Estadio Tecnológico as the home of Monterrey, ending 63 years of residency at that stadium.
-The project was met with controversy, stemming from multiple accusations of the construction as an apparent impediment to wildlife growth on a local scale by deforesting 24.5 hectares of forest neighboring a natural protected area that houses 106 animal species, including 8 endangered or protected species such as the yellow headed parrot.
-It was inaugurated on 2 August 2015 with the eighth edition of the Eusébio Cup, where Monterrey defeated Benfica 3–0.
+Estadio BBVA, formerly known as Estadio BBVA Bancomer, is an association football stadium located in Guadalupe, Greater Monterrey, Nuevo León, Mexico.
+Dubbed "El Gigante de Acero" (lit.
+'The steel giant'), it replaced the Estadio Tecnológico as the home of C.F.
+Monterrey, ending the club's 63-year tenure at that venue.

+The stadium was inaugurated on 2 August 2015 with the eighth edition of the Eusébio Cup, where Monterrey defeated Benfica 3–0.
 The stadium is expected to host matches for the 2026 FIFA World Cup.

 Design

-The stadium was designed by multinational architecture firm Populous along with the Mexican firm VFO.
-Christopher Lee of Populous, was the lead designer for the project.
+The stadium was developed by C.F.
+Monterrey owner FEMSA.
+It was designed by multinational architecture firm Populous along with the Mexican firm VFO.
+Federico Velasco along with Populous, were the lead designers for the project.
 Construction began in August 2011 and was completed in July 2015.

 The stadium was opened in 2015 with a capacity of 51,000 people, making it the fourth largest in Mexico.
 Built at a cost of US$200 million, it was the most expensive stadium in Mexico at the time of its construction.
 The owners soon added more seats, expanding the capacity to 53,500 in 2016.
 It has a grass surface, suites, a club-themed restaurant, a club lounge, and high-end interior and exterior design.
 The inclination of the grandstand is 34 degrees, and the distance between the field and seats is the minimum allowed by FIFA, providing closeness to the action.

 Estadio BBVA received a silver certification from the Leadership in Energy and Environmental Design for its sustainable design.
 It was the first football stadium in North America to earn the certification.